Sandokaaan/EAC_API_JAVA/README.md

 10. Obtain a valid SSL certificate for the domain name of your server (for a free certificate see e.g. https://github.com/diafygi/acme-tiny).<br>
 11. Use <code> keytool </code> to import your SSL certificate to a <code> *.jks </code> keystore file:
 <code>
-keytool -importkeystore -deststorepass PASSWORD -destkeypass PASSWORD -destkeystore ./KEYSTOREFILE.jks -deststoretype pkcs12 -srckeystore SERVERCERTIFICATE.p12 -srcstoretype pkcs12 -srcstorepass PASSWORD -alias deveac
+keytool -importkeystore -deststorepass PASSWORD -destkeypass PASSWORD -destkeystore ./KEYSTOREFILE.jks -deststoretype pkcs12 -srckeystore SERVERCERTIFICATE.p12 -srcstoretype pkcs12 -srcstorepass PASSWORD -alias CERTIFICATENAME
 </code><br>
 Do not forget to change capitalized words to your password and appropriate file names.<br>
 12. Move the keystore file to a secure PATH<br>